 Gayle Coats Fulks — Head Coach

-"It is a dream come true to be named the next head women’s basketball coach at Davidson,” commented Coats Fulks.
+"It is a dream come true to be named the next head women’s basketball coach at Davidson,” commented Coats Fulks at her press conference on May 10.
 “I want to thank President Quillen and Jim Murphy for the opportunity to join this amazing community.
 I believe that Davidson has the perfect fusion of genuine and dedicated people, prestigious academics, and top-notch facilities to achieve a high level of success on and off the court.
 I will work tirelessly to create a culture of excellence in everything that we do.
 I cannot wait to get started.
 Go Wildcats!”

 “Gayle understands the opportunities and relationships of a high-academic Division I environment,” said Murphy.
 “She has been recognized by her peers for her commitment to the scholar-athlete experience and her ability to recruit and develop players.
 We welcome Gayle and her husband Ryan to the Davidson community.”